 College Entrance Exams

 Many students take the SAT or ACT in the Spring of their Junior year and again in the Fall of their Senior year.
 Registration can be completed online using PRHS code of 380830.

 Please see the counselor or visit the test websites for dates.

 SAT - Scholastic Aptitude Test

 The SAT measures your verbal and mathematical reasoning abilities, which develop over time.
-You can register online for the SAT at the College Board's website.
+You can register online for the SAT at the College Board's website (External Link).
 Not all tests may be available within our area.
 Please be sure to check at their website for availability and test dates.